Examples Of Ways To Gradually Face Various Social Fears

 Feeling hesitant about being assertive

 This is something that's hard to deliberately practice since it's not every day that other people will infringe on your rights and provide a situation where you'll need to assert yourself.
 In general though you can read up on assertiveness techniques and practice them out loud to yourself, or with a counselor, social skills group, etc. When opportunities to assert yourself do come up, you don't have to tackle them all immediately.
 You can start with situations you feel you can handle (e.g., a rude customer, a stranger cutting in front of you in line).
-Perhaps what really scares you is dealing with a demanding, demeaning boss, but you can't see yourself doing that right away.
-In the meantime you can role play how to deal with that particular scenario.
+Perhaps what really scares you is dealing with your demanding, demeaning boss, but you can't see yourself doing that right away.
+In the meantime you can role play how to approach that particular scenario.